-Manabadi AP Intermediate results 2018 1st year to be out at 12 on bieap.gov.in; how to check
+Manabadi AP Intermediate results 2018 1st year declared on bieap.gov.in; how to check

-AP Intermediate results 2018 1st year: The first year results of Andhra Pradesh board examinations will be declared on Friday afternoon on the official website – bieap.gov.in.
-The students will be able to check their result once they are out.
-The Board of Intermediate Examinations Andhra Pradesh (BIEAP) had declared AP Intermediate 2nd year results on Thursday at around 3 PM and the first year results are expected to be announced around the same time.
-However, there were some reports claiming that the result might be declared at 12 noon while few websites including Manabadi had claimed that the results will be out around 11.
+AP Intermediate results 2018 1st year: The first year results of Andhra Pradesh board examinations were declared on Friday afternoon on the official website – bieap.gov.in.
+The students will be able to check their result now on the above-mentioned website.
+The Board of Intermediate Examinations Andhra Pradesh (BIEAP) had declared AP Intermediate 2nd year results on Thursday at around 3 PM and the first year results were expected to be announced around the same time.
+However, the AP Intermediate 1st year results were declared at 12 noon.
+Earlier, few other websites including Manabadi had claimed that the results will be out at around 11.
 Follow our LIVE blog to keep yourself updated with AP Intermediate results 2018 here:

 LIVE | BIEAP, AP inter results 2018 1st year Updates